ISTANBUL BLOG: Meet “The Botox”, a mafia boss who’s singing like a canary about the Erdogan regime on YouTube

 The 1970s, hardcore years of the Cold War, brought the rise of the MHP gangsters, the current prevailing form of the Turkish mafia.

 In 1980, the coup of all coups arrived, bringing with it a full-blown ethical collapse in Turkish society.
-Another gift is the Kurdistan Workers Party (PKK), which gained ground thanks to the heavy torture its members experienced in the notorious Diyarbakir Prison.
+Another gift was the Kurdistan Workers Party (PKK), which gained ground thanks to the heavy torture that Kurds experienced in the notorious Diyarbakir Prison.

 And then we had the 1990s; Turkey endures a full-blown collapse in all fields, bringing bloodbaths.